ZunairaSid/100-Days-Of-DevOps/today-I-learned.md

 _Hands-on:_

-- Create and use a Continuous Integration/Continuous Delivery pipeline to deploy a new version of the website automatically.
+- Created and use a Continuous Integration/Continuous Delivery pipeline to deploy a new version of the website automatically.
-- Setting up AWS CodePipeline to continuously deploy our web application to S3.
+- Set up AWS CodePipeline to continuously deploy our web application to S3.
-- Create code commit to trigger an email notification.
+- Created code commit to trigger an email notification.
-- Setting Up an AWS CodePipeline with a Manual Approval
-- CodePipeline for Continuous Deployment to Elastic Beanstalk
-- Monitoring AWS CodePipeline Changes Through AWS CloudWatch Events Rules.

 ![](RackMultipart20200927-4-mtsyvk_html_237499165a11f2b9.gif)